jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-The behavior of the code would change considerably, if the variable type is changed to `object`.
+The less preferred one may look nice, but the behavior of the code would change considerably, if the variable type is changed to `object`.

 ### Prefer ToArray